 The Crawfish Shack

 With locations in both Crosby (30 minutes from downtown to the northeast) and Magnolia (an hour from downtown to the northwest), it's a bit of a drive, but worth it: The Crawfish Shack is arguably the best place to find crawfish in the whole of the Houston metro.
-Order your crawfish to your spice level — mild, medium, spicy and meaux (mo') spicy — for about $6.95 per pound, with discounts for ordering 50 pounds or more.
+Order your crawfish to your spice level — mild, medium, spicy and meaux (mo') spicy.
+Check the website for contact information.
+The address is 5822 FM 2100, Crosby, Texas 77532.

 The Boil House